thenets/easyckan/README.md

 Compatible with all Linux x64 distros.

+## Do you still use the legacy version?
+The EasyCKAN was updated to new technologies now based on Docker containers.
+If you still using the old version on you organization or govern portal, you can find the legacy version on [legacy branch](https://github.com/thenets/EasyCKAN/tree/legacy).

 ## Who should use EasyCKAN?
 The EasyCKAN project is create for **single node portals** and **development environmet**.
 If you need load balancer or other advanced features, consider create your environment manually from the [CKAN Source Installation](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html).